PLANET OF THE APES

 There is also the matter of the ending.
 Tim Burton reportedly shot three different ones.
 The one we do end up with comes with three major twists.
 You can see all the plot arcs being set up and in none of these twists does it take too much to guess what is going to happen.
 The first of these about the origins of the ape society is a variant on the shaggy dog ending that was pulled at the end of Star Trek The Motion Picture (1979).
 The second about the ape messiah is just hokey in its convenience.
 The final twist ending is one the script has taken direct from the original Pierre Boulle novel and which the film also sort of tries to connect up with and conduct as a variant on the Statue of Liberty climax from the original.
 The Statue of Liberty ending in the original was an extraordinary image it is one of the most resonant and powerful in science-fiction cinema.
 In comparison, this ending produces only a puzzled scratch of a paw to the head where one is not sure what it means at all.

-Rise of the Planet of the Apes (2011), Dawn of the Planet of the Apes (2014) and War of the Planet of the Apes (2017) were entries in a prequel series explaining the origin and evolution of ape intelligence.
+Rise of the Planet of the Apes (2011), Dawn of the Planet of the Apes (2014) and War of the Planet of the Apes (2017) were entries in a reboot series showing the origin and evolution of ape intelligence.

 Tim Burtons other films of genre interest include:- the kitsch Pee-Wees Big Adventure (1985), the bizarre ghost story Beetlejuice (1988); Batman (1989); the genteel artificial boy fairy-tale Edward Scissorhands (1990); Batman Returns (1992); Ed Wood (1994), a biopic of the worlds worst director; the alien invasion spoof Mars Attacks!
 (1996); the ghost story Sleepy Hollow (1999); Big Fish (2003) about an habitual teller of tall tales; Charlie and the Chocolate Factory (2005); the stop-motion animated Gothic Corpse Bride (2005); the horror musical Sweeney Todd: The Demon Barber of Fleet Street (2007); Alice in Wonderland (2010); the film remake of the tv series Dark Shadows (2012) the stop-motion animated Frankenweenie (2012); and Miss Peregrines Home for Peculiar Children (2016).
 Burton also produced Henry Selicks darkly brilliant stop-motion animated fantasies The Nightmare Before Christmas (1993) and James and the Giant Peach (1996); as well as the live-action conte cruel Cabin Boy (1994), Batman Forever (1995) the animated 9 (2009), Abraham Lincoln, Vampire Hunter (2012) and Alice Through the Looking Glass (2016).
 The Death of Superman Lives: What Happened?
 (2015) is a fascinating documentary about Burtons failed Superman Lives project.